Academic Research

 Research Interests

-• “PR as an Epistemic Culture: The Role of the Public Relations Profession in Managing Misinformation and Challenges to Epistemic Authority ”
+• Conner, V. (2023).
+“PR as an Epistemic Culture: The Role of the Public Relations Profession in Managing Misinformation and Challenges to Epistemic Authority.”
+Paper presented at the International Communication Association Annual Conference, Toronto, ON (May 29, 2023)

 Publications